logan-gatlin/the-halcyon-book/src/docs/result.md

 (* prints "Hatsune Miku" *)
 ```
 ### unwrap_err: `(result '0 '1) -> '1`
-Returns the value contained in an Error result.
+Returns the value contained in the passed Error result.
 Panics if the result is Ok.
 It is recommended that you use pattern matching in most cases instead of this.
 #### Example